Of course, everyone wants to go to Hogwarts. But there are other institutions all over the world.

 Not much, to be honest.
 Although judging by Fleur Delacour, the pampered ways of the Beauxbatons lifestyle may leave you guilty of complaining about other schools and general showboating.

 The man who gave us the Philosopher’s Stone, Nicolas Flamel, attended Beauxbatons and met his beloved Perenelle Flamel there.
-In fact, that cool fountain we mentioned is named after the couple.
+In fact, the fountain we mentioned is named after the couple.
 Makes sense – the Flamels were very much the pioneers of everlasting youth.

 If you’re not a fan of the academic, this school is known for embracing the more physical side of wizardry, such as duelling and martial magic.
 Also, it has a cool ship.